hxwang/Seminar/CRASH-2014-Sep/Bridging-the-Security-Gap-with-Decentralized-Information-Flow-Control.md

 	- associate policy with data
 	- need to rethink client-side security
 - Fact
-	- losts of functinalities is client-side
+	- lots of functionalities is client-side

 ### Browser Security Architecture